What is CoinFlip?

 CoinFlip is an American crypto exchange.
+It has been active since 2016.
 A very special thing with this exchange is that they allow you to purchase Bitcoin and 6 other cryptos for paper cash.
 They make this possible through having various Bitcoin ATMs placed in different locations in the country.
 The below map shows where the ATMs are located.
 One can notice that the Northwest aren’t that vastly populated with ATMs, whereas Chicago, Florida and Michigan have been more lucky.

 Another strong feature of CoinFlip is that they offer same day settlement on all wire transactions, and live customer service and support (24/7).
 Also, this exchange has a price matching offering.
 Through this offering, they promise that they will offer the best price among all of its competitors within a 10 miles radius (from the relevant ATM).